illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 ## Deliverables

-* All sections presentation and critiques are due Monday April 06 at 10:00am for the L01 section and Wednesday April 09th for L02 and L03.
+* All sections presentation and critiques are due Monday April 06 at 10:00am for every team (including L02 and L03).

 ### Individual Deliverables